Chiqq3/Chiqq3.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+**Chi Weiqi** received her B.E. degree in information engineering from **Tianjin University of Finance and Economics**, China, in 2020, and an M.E. degree in wireless communication engineering from **Tokyo Institute of Technology**, Japan, in 2022.
+She is currently pursuing a Ph.D. degree in information engineering at the Graduate School of Information Science and Technology, **The University of Tokyo**, Japan.
+From February 2023 to December 2023, she worked as an Application Engineer at **General Test Systems Inc.**, specializing in Over-the-Air (OTA) testing solutions for connected vehicles.
+From November 2024 to January 2025, she was a Visiting Researcher at **Technische Hochschule Ingolstadt**, Germany, collaborating with the Artery core development team at the Car2X-Laboratory.

+Her research interests include **millimeter-wave vehicular networks**, **machine learning for wireless communication**, **user association optimization**, V2X communication, intelligent transportation systems, and VANET simulation.
+Her current Ph.D. research focuses on **user association in mmWave V2X networks using machine learning solutions**, particularly developing **contextual multi-armed bandit (CMAB) algorithms** that address non-stationary reward problems in dynamic vehicular environments.

+She is a project student of the <a href='https://www.cis-trans.jp/spring_gx/'><strong>JST SPRING GX program</strong></a> since April 2024 and was awarded the <strong>Young Researcher's Encouragement Award</strong> by the <a href='https://sites.ieee.org/vtc-tokyo/'><strong>IEEE VTS Tokyo/Japan Chapter</strong></a> in 2024.
+She was also a project student member of Tokyo Institute of Technology's <a href='https://www.sss.e.titech.ac.jp/en/'><strong>Super Smart Society (SSS) program</strong></a> from 2021 to 2022.

-Put your address / P.O. box / other info right below your picture.
+# Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
+# Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.